Craig-Wildhaber/Grabby-NT/README.md

-# Tubetool
+# Ytget
-A linux command line python script for downloading YouTube videos as .mp4 files.
+A linux command line python script for downloading YouTube videos and converting them to .flac files for music.

 Dependencies:
 pytube module